-As businesses move to digital platforms, persistent cyber threats continue to compromise personal information using a variety of tactics, including phishing.
+As businesses move to digital platforms, persistent cyber threats continue to compromise personal information using tactics such as phishing.

 Phishing is the process of masquerading as a trustworthy entity in electronic communication — typically via email — in a fraudulent attempt to obtain sensitive information such as usernames, passwords and credit card details.
-A 2017 survey reported that over 75% of its respondents have experienced phishing attempts, showing just how constant email inboxes are targeted.
+A 2017 survey reported that over 75% of its respondents have experienced email phishing attempts.
+This shows just how much email inboxes are targeted.

-Starting as early as the mid-90s, hackers leveraging America Online (AOL) services would bait and steal users’ credentials by means of an automated tool.
-The software, known as “AOHell,” enabled bad actors to “phish” for data using authoritative or manipulative messages to users.
+Starting as early as the mid-90s, hackers leveraging America Online (AOL) services would bait and steal users’ credentials.
+They used an automated tool known as AOHell.
+This software enabled bad actors to “phish” for data by sending authoritative or manipulative messages to users.
 This is when the term was originally coined.

-Despite its primitive origins, phishing has endured throughout the decades and only increased in its frequency and sophistication – all because it works.
+Despite its primitive origins, phishing has endured throughout the decades.
+In fact, it has only increased in frequency and sophistication.
+All because it works.
 But what is the key to its success?
-Phishing targets the weakest link in the cybersecurity chain – the human user.
-The average person is left at the mercy of unscrupulous cyber criminals that have perfected their phishing tactic to exploit any vulnerability.

 Phishing targets the weakest link in the cybersecurity chain – the human user.

-The average person is left at the mercy of unscrupulous cyber criminals that have perfected their phishing tactic to exploit any vulnerability.
+This leaves the average person at the mercy of unscrupulous cyber criminals who have perfected their phishing tactics to exploit any vulnerability.

-What, then, can the end user do to protect against phishing attacks?
+What, then, can you do to protect yourself against phishing attacks?

 Learn the lingo

-The most common vehicle for phishing is email.
-Educating yourself with the common phrases, grammar, and techniques of phishing will assist in identifying red flags.
+Email is the most common vehicle for phishing.
+Educating yourself with the common phrases, grammar, and techniques of phishing will help you identify red flags.

 Look out for phrases like: